 - Patients unwilling or unable to undergo MR imaging, including patients with contra-indications to MRI, such as cardiac pacemakers or non-compatible intracranial vascular clips.

 - Patients who cannot tolerate or have contra-indications to endorectal coil insertion;for example, patients with a prior abdominoperineal resection of the rectum or latex allergy.

 - Patients with contra-indications to injection of gadolinium contrast; for example patients with prior documented allergy or those with inadequate renal function.

 - Metallic hip implant or any other metallic implant or device that distorts local magnetic field and compromises the quality of MR imaging.

 - Cryosurgery, surgery for prostate cancer, prostatic or pelvic radiotherapy prior to study enrollment.
 No limit on number of prior prostate biopsies.
-Prior TURP is not allowed.
+Prior transurethral resection of the prostate (TURP) is not allowed.

 - Current or prior androgen deprivation therapy.
 A history of use of a 5-α reductase inhibitor is allowed, provided it was discontinued at least one month prior to study entry.